Solar energy could reduce 6 billion tons of CO2 by 2050

 In absolute terms, this would be equivalent to taking all combustion cars on Earth out of circulation for a year.

-In Brazil, solar energy has avoided more than 35.6 million tons of CO2 since 2012.
+In Brazil, solar energy has avoided more than 35,6 million tons of CO2 since 2012.
 Photo: Freepik

-According to one report of IEA (International Energy Agency, its acronym in English), the use of solar energy can reduce the CO2 emissions in the world in 6 billion tons by 2050.
+According to one report from IEA (International Energy Agency, its acronym in English), the use of solar energy can reduce the CO2 emissions in the world in 6 billion tons by 2050.
 In absolute terms, this would be equivalent to taking all combustion cars on Earth out of circulation for a year.

 However, achieving a cleaner atmosphere like this would only become a reality in the future with the expanding the use of solar panels, in addition to increasing the generation capacity of photovoltaic plants, according to the Agency.